Honors Program

 Curricular

-As part of their required WRIT 313 upper-division GE writing course (see description below), honors students begin to design an honors thesis, a major research writing or creative project.
-The honors thesis is completed with the mentorship of any Woodbury faculty member subsequent to the WRIT 313 course, may be an individual or group directed study, and may coordinate with students’ senior project in their major.
+As part of their required WRIT 313 upper-division GE writing course (see description below), honors students begin to develop a framework for the senior thesis project in their major.
+Interdisciplinary is an approach germane to all honors courses and will be a required component of their honors project / senior thesis presentation, which is a set of meta-questions the honors student designs to broaden their thesis work and suggest ways it connects across disciplines to larger issues of a sociopolitical, aesthetic, material, economic, environmental, philosophical, historical, computational, psychological, etc., import.
+The honors component is completed with the mentorship of any Woodbury faculty member subsequent to the WRIT 313 course, may be an individual or group directed study, and must apply an interdisciplinary lens to the student’s senior thesis project in their major, resulting in presentation of the project to the campus community.

-Honors students complete a minor; any of Woodbury’s approved minors are eligible.
+Honors students preferably complete a minor; any of Woodbury’s approved minors are eligible.
+(This requirement may be waived by the Director of the Honors Program.)

 Description of WRIT 313 Advanced Academic Writing Course (3 units)